teritorio/openstreetmap-logical-history/README.md

 ## Server

-Run a small web server to explose the computation algorithm.
+Run a small web server to expose the computation algorithm.

 Enable server, and install required gems
 ```